 The Alumni Spotlight was initiated in 2015 to highlight some of the many successes of our recent graduates.
-We welcome you to open the following links on the left sidebar to view more of our student accomplishments.
+We welcome you to open the following links below to view more of our student accomplishments.
 Please note, the month and year association that follow each bio indicate the month and year the data was collected and do not denote the year the student graduated.

 Major: BA in Studio Art

 Occupation: Master of Arts Student; Art History